Vyral/base-template/_posts/2018-08-29-5-things-buyers-and-sellers-should-know-about-todays-market.md

 {% include youtube.html %}

-Now that we’ve reached the middle of the year, it’s time for a market update.
+Now that we’ve reached the end of summer, it’s time for a market update.
 I was looking at some statistics from our MLS recently and discovered five things I think you should all be aware of:

 **1. The number of listings is down.** This is true for all the various counties in our local market.
 Milwaukee County is down about 8%, Waukesha County is down about 7%, Ozaukee County is down 8.6%, Washington County is down 11.1%, Walworth County is down 11.5%, and Racine County is down 8.3%.
 So, as you can see, there are fewer options available these days for buyers.